 Studying and working

 Your studies should be the primary focus, and we do not recommend that you work more than 15 hours per week so that you can still manage your studies.
-Your education is classed as full-time, and you should then consider class time, projects, self-study and readings to take roughly 37 hrs per week on average.
+Your programme is considered as full-time, this includes class time, projects, self-study and readings and will take roughly 37 hrs per week on average.

 Part-time jobs beside your studies are manageable.
 Weekend work is ideal, but it is also possible to fit in suitable work hours before or after classes as well, depending on your programme schedule.